jang-3/Colight/generate.md

 - Blue Hour
 - Midnight Glow

-### Q: What is one word that feels like "home" to you?
+### Q: What is one word that feels like "home" as a place?

-### Q: Pick a sound that resonates with your soul.
+### Q: Pick a sound that best matches your inner world.

 - Rain on leaves
 - A slow heartbeat